gloveboxes/Azure-Sphere-Azure-RTOS-ThreadX-Real-time-Ultrasonic-Rover/README.md

 ### Real-time Azure RTOS ThreadX Application

 * The Real-time Azure RTOS ThreadX application running on one of the M4 cores that is responsible for running the timing-sensitive HC-SR04 ultrasonic distance sensor.
-* Distance is measured every 100 milliseconds so the rover can decide the best route.
+* Distance is measured every 20 milliseconds so the rover can decide the best route.
-* The sensor requires precise microsecond timing to trigger the distance measurement process, so it is a perfect candidate for running on the Real-time core as a Azure RTOS ThreadX Task.
+* The sensor requires precise microsecond timing to trigger the distance measurement process, so it is a perfect candidate for running on the Real-time core as a Azure RTOS ThreadX thread.
-* Every 5 seconds a Azure RTOS ThreadX Task sends distance telemetry to the Azure Sphere A7 High-level application.
+* Every 5 seconds a Azure RTOS ThreadX thread sends distance telemetry to the Azure Sphere A7 High-level application.

 ### Azure IoT High-level Application